 The independent candidates, as [are] the political parties, are held to conform to Article 4 of the Constitution.
-Each party or coalition of political parties may only present one sole candidate.
+Each party or coalition of political parties may only present one sole candidature.

-Twenty-nine full days before the first round of the ballot, the Constitution Council orders and publishes the list of the candidates.
+Thirty-five full days before the first round of the ballot, the Constitution Council orders and publishes the list of the candidates.